wix/Detox/docs/Guide.Migration.md

 Detox has detected multiple interactions taking place simultaneously.
 Have you forgotten to apply an await over one of the Detox actions in your test code?
 ```

-That should help you to find forgotten `await`s in your code which can be potentially be the reason for flakiness in your tests.
+That should help you find forgotten `await`s in your code that are a potential reason for flakiness in E2E tests.
-You’ll need to find those places and apply a trivial fix like this:
+You’ll need to find those places and apply trivial fixes like shown below:

 ```diff
    await screenDriver.performSomeAction();